BASF: Past activity

+Notable lawsuit

 Dicamba lawsuit

 On 27 January 2020, the first-ever lawsuit concerning Dicamba-related products began in Cape Girardeau, Missouri.
-The lawsuit involves a peach farmer who alleged that Dicamba-based herbicides caused significant damage to his crops and trees.
+The lawsuit involved a peach farmer who alleged that Dicamba-based herbicides caused significant damage to his crops and trees.
 It had also been filed in November 2016, when Dicamba was still owned by Monsanto.
-On 14 February 2020, the jury involved in the lawsuit ruled against BASF its co-defendant Bayer, which had acquired Monsanto and its products, and found in favor of the peach grower, Bader Farms owner Bill Bader.
+On 14 February 2020, the jury involved in the lawsuit ruled against BASF and its co-defendant Bayer, which had acquired Monsanto and its products, and found in favor of the peach grower, Bader Farms owner Bill Bader.
 BASF and Bayer were also ordered to pay Bader $15 million in damages.
 On 15 February 2020, Monsanto and BASF were ordered to pay an additional $250 million in punitive damages.

 Finances

-For the fiscal year 2017, BASF reported earnings of EUR€6.1 billion, with an annual revenue of EUR€64.5 billion, an increase of 12% over the previous fiscal cycle.
-BASF's shares traded at over €69 per share, and its market capitalization was valued at US€63.7 billion in November 2018.
+For the fiscal year 2017, BASF reported earnings of €6.1 billion, with an annual revenue of €64.5 billion, an increase of 12% over the previous fiscal cycle.
+BASF's shares traded at over €69 per share, and its market capitalization was valued at €63.7 billion in November 2018.
 In October 2019, BASF reported a drop of operating income for July to September amounting to 24 percent, along with a drop in EBIT earnings of €1.1 billion ($1.2 billion).
-The US-China trade war as well as uncertainties related to Brexit were identified as contributing factors.
+The US–China trade war as well as uncertainties related to Brexit were identified as contributing factors.
 However, overall third quarter profit beat expectations as the acquisition of Bayer AG's agrochemical and seed business help to offset some of the effects of the trade war.

-Business segments
+Business segments and leadership

 BASF operates in a variety of markets.
-Its business is organized in the segments of Chemicals, Plastics, Performance Products, Functional Solutions, Agricultural Solutions, and Oil and Gas.
+As of 2020 its business is organized in the segments of Chemicals, Plastics, Performance Products, Functional Solutions, Agricultural Solutions, and Oil and Gas.

 Chemicals

-BASF produces a wide range of chemicals such as solvents, amines, resins, glues, electronic-grade chemicals, industrial gases, basic petrochemicals, and inorganic chemicals (such as Z-Cote).
+BASF produces a wide range of chemicals such as solvents, amines, resins, glues, electronic-grade chemicals, industrial gases, basic petrochemicals, and inorganic chemicals.
 The most important customers for this segment are the pharmaceutical, construction, textile, and automotive industries.